ezalabs/bibot-ai/README.md

 ### Best Practices for Custom Strategies

+1. **Type Safety**: Use type hints and Pydantic models for better code quality
+2. **Configuration**: Load parameters from the centralized Pydantic-based config
-1. **Logging**: Use the logger to provide informative debug messages about your strategy's decisions.
+3. **Logging**: Use the logger to provide informative debug messages about your strategy's decisions
-2. **Error Handling**: Implement proper error handling within your strategy.
+4. **Error Handling**: Implement proper error handling within your strategy
-3. **Configuration**: Consider using environment variables for strategy parameters.
-4. **Documentation**: Document your strategy's logic, indicators, and signals.
-5. **Testing**: Test your strategy with historical data before using it live.
+5. **Testing**: Write unit tests for your strategy logic
+6. **Documentation**: Add docstrings to your strategy class and methods

-By following this pattern, you can create and experiment with various trading strategies while keeping the core trading infrastructure intact.
+By following this pattern, you can create and experiment with various trading strategies while keeping the core trading infrastructure intact and type-safe.

 ## Contributing
 Feel free to contribute to the project by submitting issues or pull requests.